-Macmillan have produced a number of documents to assist GPs in influencing their local health economy and shape the future of primary care.
+Macmillan has produced a number of documents to assist GPs in influencing their local health economy and help shape the future of primary care.

-Macmillan GP Advisor Charles Campion-Smith has been working with the team at BMJ Learning to produce a module aimed at GPs and practice nurses.
+Macmillan GP Adviser Charles Campion-Smith has been working with the team at BMJ Learning to produce a module aimed at GPs and practice nurses.

 The module focuses on the benefits of a high quality cancer care review, but incorporates other aspects such as the management of late effects of cancer and cancer treatments.
 The module:

 is free to all and fully accessible on the BMJ Learning home page